FortinetCloudCSE/AppSec103-203-FortiADC/content/05Application Access Gateway/9_Task8.md

 ![](aag-qlg-fortiview.png)

 **Test AAG Access**
-- Log into the Client
+- RDP to the Client
 - Open Firefox
 - Go to https://10.1.1.100:9443